MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 Refers to the entire set of Windows APIs including Win32 APIs, COM APIs, UWP WinRT APIs, and the WinRT/Win32 APIs that are part of WinAppSDK and WinUI 3.

 #### Windows App SDK
 A set of new developer components and tools that represent the next evolution in the Windows app development platform.
-The successor to UWP / WinUI 2 for desktop application development (see [the Windows App SDK Roadmap](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md)).
+The successor to UWP / WinUI 2 for desktop application development.
 It lifts libraries from the OS into a standalone SDK that you can use to build backwards-compatible desktop apps.
 See [Overview of app development options](./index.md).

 #### Windows Forms
 Also known as WinForms.
 A UI framework for building Windows desktop applications.
 It is a .NET wrapper over Windows user interface libraries, such as User32 and GDI+.
 It’s a battle-tested way to create desktop applications using a visual designer within Visual Studio.
 See [Desktop Guide (Windows Forms .NET)](/dotnet/desktop/winforms/overview/).